Skip to content

 Implications

-Patient transport assistance designed to assist patients with chronic illnesses to access health care on a regular basis is an important aspect of health service delivery.
-This is particularly the case for Indigenous households where private and public transport options are often restricted.
-Patient transport assistance is provided by voluntary groups, Aboriginal Community Controlled Health Organisations, hospitals and ambulance services.
+Patient transport assistance designed to help patients in accessing health care on a regular basis is an important aspect of health service delivery.
+This is particularly the case for many First Nations households in which private and public transport options can be restricted.
+Patient transport assistance is provided by voluntary groups, Aboriginal Community Controlled Health Organisations (ACCHOs), hospitals and ambulance services.
+The need for these services can present difficulties for ACCHOs, as there is often no specific funding for providing transport services, and this expenditure must come out of regular operating funding (South Australian Health and Medical Research Institute 2020).
 Further research is required into the effectiveness and efficiency of this transport assistance.

 More research is required into the various barriers to accessing appropriate health care including the reliability of transport options.
 This will hopefully lead to further understanding of how this challenge has a broader influence on the social and economic circumstances of both health service users who need to travel significant distances while unwell, and on carers who support attendance at services for antenatal care, young children, people with a disability, or people suffering from chronic health conditions, mental health or substance use issues (Lee et al. 2014).

-Culturally secure transport can assist Indigenous Australians in accessing health services that are far from home.
+Culturally secure transport can help First Nations people in accessing health services that are far from home.
 Additionally, services provided closer to home, in possibly non-standard settings or providing some services through home visitation, can also improve access (Ware 2013).

-More research is required into the complex relationship between transport and disadvantage in Australia, including the relationship between transport difficulty and social disadvantage of Indigenous Australians (Rosier & McDonald 2011).
+More research is required into the complex relationship between transport and disadvantage in Australia, including the relationship between transport difficulty and social disadvantage of First Nations people (Rosier & McDonald 2011).

 Hospitalisation and deaths due to injuries from transport accidents also remain a concern (see measure 1.03 Injury and poisoning).